-- 2.02 a) This Agreement covers all employees of the Employer when employed Construction as, in Electrician, Instrumentation Mechanic, Insulator, and Welder, including Journeypersons, Apprentices, Direct Service Providers ("DSP") and their Foreman, save and except Supervisory, Managerial, Office, Clerical and Salaried Personnel. - b) Non-construction- All employees including Direct Service Providers ("DSP") and their Foreman, save and except Supervisory, Managerial, Office, Clerical and Salaried Personnel, Marketing and Safety Personnel. - 2.03 There will be no revision, amendment, or alteration of the bargaining unit as defined in this Agreement or of any of the terms and provisions of this Agreement, except by the mutual agreement in writing of the Parties, with the exception that the scope of this Agreement will also automatically apply to employees employed in other trades from and after the day that certification is obtained by the Union for that trade from the ALRB.
+- 2.02 This Agreement covers all employees of the Employer when employed in all non-destructive testing employees including trainees and helpers. - 2.03 There will be no revision, amendment, or alteration of the bargaining unit as defined in this Agreement or of any of the terms and provisions of this Agreement, except by the mutual agreement in writing of the Parties, with the exception that the scope of this Agreement will also automatically apply to employees employed in other trades from and after the day that certification is obtained by the Union for that trade from the ALRB.
 Without limiting the generality of the foregoing, no classification of work or jobs may be removed from the bargaining unit except by mutual agreement in writing of the Parties.